 Three Syllable Baby Names

 The most popular three syllable names for girls are Sophia, Amelia, and Evelyn, all in the US Top 10.
-Along with those super-popular choices, other three syllable names for girls in the US Top 100 include Abigail, Emily, Avery, Camila, Aria, and Eleanor.
+Along with those super-popular choices, other three syllable girl names in the US Top 100 include Abigail, Emily, Avery, Camila, Aria, and Eleanor.

-On the boys' side, the top three syllable names are Oliver, Benjamin, and Elijah, all in the Top 10.
+On the boys' side, top three syllable names are Oliver, Atticus, and Benjamin.
 Other top three syllable boy names include Gabriel, Mateo, Anthony, Joshua, and Christopher.